probmods/dippl/lectures/vision.md

 ---
 layout: example
 title: Computer vision
-description: Render to canvas, condition on output
+description: Infer latent structure that renders to a target image
 ---

 Drawing a line: